esridc/e2e-testing-workshop/4-page-objects/README.md

 ```

-Then create the `tests/specs/google-search.spec.js` file, and can import the page and greatly streamline things
+Then create the `tests/specs/google-search.spec.js` file.
+You can see that importing and using the page greatly streamlines things.

 ```js
 const assert = require('assert');